 To utilize your TRAIN LINK devices, press TRAIN LINK while controlling your Train.
 The screen will change and in our example we would see a StationSounds Diner.
 At this time the touchpad will reflect icons for the selected unit.

-While in the TRAIN LINK screen you can switch between train linked devices by pressing the different buttons; TL1 through TL5.
-You can then control this item directly by pressing any of the control buttons.
+While in the TRAIN LINK screen you can switch between train linked devices by continuing to press the TRAIN LINK button.
+It will cycle from the first device in the lash-up through the last device and then start back over on the lead engine.
 The buttons will switch functionality of all the buttons on the APP to the new TRAIN LINK item.
-The throttle will only control a TRAIN LINK device if it is a CAB-1 type device that receives throttle commands.
+The throttle will continue to control the Train’s speed regardless of which TRAIN LINK device you’re on.

-Once operation of the TRAIN LINK device is complete, press TRAIN LINK again to return to the Train you where initially controlling.
+Once operation of the TRAIN LINK device is complete, continue pressing TRAIN LINK until you get back onto the lead engine.

 Note about Legacy Switchers #